Scottish Place Names

 - Highgate (Dumfries & Galloway and North Ayrshire) but far more commonly found in both England and Wales.
 Perth historians attribute the name to the town of Highgate in Kent, England.

 - Inglewood (Clackmannanshire) also in England.
 It is far more likely, however, that the Perth suburb was named after Inglewood in California or a Norwegian ship of that name that docked at Fremantle during the gold rush at the end of the nineteenth century.
-A Californian Gold Rush connotation becomes a distinct possibility, given that the suburb was developed during the gold boom era of the 1890s by a company calling itself 'Gold Estates of Australia'.
+A Californian Gold Rush connotation becomes a distinct possibility, given that a company calling itself 'Gold Estates of Australia' developed the suburb during the gold boom era of the 1890s.
 E.W.
 Harner named part of the estate "Inglewood Estate" in 1895.
 (The WA Department of Land Information).

 - Kelmscott (Scottish Borders) but actually named for the town in Oxfordshire, England in honour of Archdeacon Scott, one of the first ordained ministers in Perth.